 The Freedom of Information and Protection of Privacy Act (FIPPA) is concerned with the use and disclosure of personal information.

-Note: Employees of the university should note that the commission has held that information associated with a person in a professional or employment capacity is not personal information and, therefore, not protected.
+Note: Employees of the university should note that the Office of the Information and Privacy Commissioner of Ontario has held that information associated with a person in a professional or employment capacity is not personal information and, therefore, not protected.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×